 It is in this identity that we have peace with our Father.
 Through Jesus, we can approach God in humble confidence, trusting that He calls us beloved sons and daughters.
 Our hope and prayer is to feel the fullness of that identity in every way, in everything, and in every experience.
 Our Gospel identity is our full identity — it is the answer, it is the truth of our eternal lives, and it is in this truth that we find peace in Christ.

-For a fuller explanation of what we believe to be true of God, ourselves, and the Gospel, you can download our Statement of Beliefs.
+For a fuller explanation of what we believe to be true of God, ourselves, and the Gospel, you can read our statement of beliefs.